Curling: Accessibility

 Curling has been adapted for wheelchair users and people otherwise unable to throw the stone from the hack.
 These curlers may use a device known as a "delivery stick".
 The cue holds on to the handle of the stone and is then pushed along by the curler.
 At the end of delivery, the curler pulls back on the cue, which releases it from the stone.
-The Canadian Curling Association Rules of Curling allows the use of a delivery stick in club play but does not permit it in championships.
+The Canadian Curling Association Rules of Curling allows the use of a delivery stick in club play, but does not permit it in championships.

 The delivery stick was specifically invented for elderly curlers in Canada in 1999.
 In early 2016 an international initiative started to allow use of the delivery sticks by players over 60 years of age in World Curling Federation Senior Championships, as well as in any projected Masters (60+) Championship that develops in the future.

+Floor curling

+An iceless variation of the sport called "floor curling" was developed by Hong Konger John Li Shek-chong in 2014.
+Floor curling is governed by the World FloorCurling Federation which was also set up by Li.

 Terminology

 Terms used to describe the game include:

 The ice in the game may be fast (keen) or slow.
-If the ice is keen, a rock will travel farther with a given amount of weight (throwing force) on it.
+If the ice is keen, a rock will travel further with a given amount of weight (throwing force) on it.
 The speed of the ice is measured in seconds.
 One such measure, known as "hog-to-hog" time, is the speed of the stone and is the time in seconds the rock takes from the moment it crosses the near hog line until it crosses the far hog line.
 If this number is lower, the rock is moving faster, so again low numbers mean more speed.
 The ice in a match will be somewhat consistent and thus this measure of speed can also be used to measure how far down the ice the rock will travel.
 Once it is determined that a rock taking (for example) 13 seconds to go from hog line to hog line will stop on the tee line, the curler can know that if the hog-to-hog time is matched by a future stone, that stone will likely stop at approximately the same location.
 As an example, on keen ice, common times might be 16 seconds for guards, 14 seconds for draws, and 8 seconds for peel weight.

 The back line to hog line speed is used principally by sweepers to get an initial sense of the weight of a stone.
 As an example, on keen ice, common times might be 4.0 seconds for guards, 3.8 seconds for draws, 3.2 for normal hit weight, and 2.9 seconds for peel weight.
 Especially at the club level, this metric can be misleading, due to amateurs sometimes pushing stones on release, causing the stone to travel faster than the back-to-hog speed.